 Government is Not Business!
-How Then Do You Build a Government Business Case?
+What Then Is a Government Business Case?

-When they must produce a cost/benefit analysis, or a business case, these worlds come face to face with a special issue.
+Professionals in Government who must produce a cost/benefit analysis, or business case, come face to face with a special challenge.
 And that challenge is completely unknown to their counterparts in private industry.

-- How do you write a business case if you are not in business?
+- Write a business case if you are not in business?

-- Can find find financial benefits besides cost savings?
+- Find financial benefits for a government organization besides cost savings?

 - Do standard financial metrics such as NPV, IRR, or ROI have meaning in the not-for-profit world?